-Acrid air; sweet yet barbed with sulphur; warm must of hayloft, green, green sweet cut grass, dry gritty ancient dust of wood, with blue smoke arising from the shiny wooden pipe-bowl held between his oily tobacco stained fingers.
-Sitting on slices of tree trunk that also served as chopping blocks, we ate our cheese and tomato sandwiches.
-Our boots, grass clagged and muddied from the morning, tap, tapped the age worn cobbles of the courtyard.
-The beech trees behind the old keep quietly rustled their leaves and perforated the sunlight into sprite-lights that danced across honey coloured stonework then glinted and sparkled on the crown glass windows of the old stable yard buildings.
+Acrid air; sweet yet barbed with sulphur; warm must of hayloft, green, green sweet cut grass, dry gritty ancient dust of wood, with blue smoke arising from the shiny wooden pipe-bowl held between oily tobacco stained fingers.
+Sitting on slices of tree trunk that also served as chopping blocks, Willie and I eat our cheese and tomato sandwiches.
+Our boots, grass clagged and muddied from the morning, tap, tap the age worn cobbles of the courtyard.
+The beech trees behind the old keep rustle their leaves and perforate the sunlight into sprite-lights that dance across honey-coloured stonework and glint and sparkle on the crown glass windows of the old stable yard buildings.

-Willie wore dirty blue overalls filled out by his bulging belly and pudgy short legs.
-His puffed, florid face was plain, wrinkled yet uncomplicated - modulated only by a bulbous nose, two small blue eyes under bushy brows and all topped off by a flat tweed cap.
-Sometimes he spoke, but not often.
+Willie wears dirty blue overalls filled out by his bulging belly and pudgy short legs.
+His puffed, florid face is plain, wrinkled yet uncomplicated - modulated only by a bulbous nose, two small blue eyes under bushy brows topped off by a flat tweed cap.
+Sometimes he speaks, but not often.

-“Guid day tae cut the tennis court, I'll get the Ransome oot.”
-Willie speaks
+“Guid day tae cut the tennis court, I'll get the Ransome oot.” says Willie.

 “O.K.”
 I reply.

-The continental scythe felt balanced and light as it arched through the blue air, shining, glinting; its bright steel edge, razored sharp on stone and oil, cut like a butcher's cleaver through willow herb, dandelion and tall grasses – laying them neatly in felled rows, hollow stems, purple heads, yellow rosettes, greenness upon greenness, greenness upon greenness, as the rhythm of the pendulum's sweep moved on and on, on and on.
+The continental scythe feels balanced and light as it arches through the blue air, shining, glinting; its bright steel edge, razored sharp on stone and oil, cuts like a butcher's cleaver through willow herb, dandelion and tall grasses – laying them neatly in felled rows, hollow stems, purple heads, yellow rosettes, greenness upon greenness, as the rhythm of the pendulum's sweep moves on and on.
 My heart pumping, muscles taught and flexing – swinging up, swinging down, over and over, the pleasures of motion, of rhythm, of pace and repetition.
 A bead of sweat, the heat of the sun on my face and back, nakedness, sensual and powerful, as the blade sweeps back and forth, back and forth.
-Clouds of silver white gossamer Rosebay and Dandelion parachute seeds rise in the warm summer air, while under my mud clagged boots, plastered with chopped green grass, rise clouds of silken pollens, mistily drifting away to anywhere.
-Swish, swish, swish the blade rises and falls, rises and falls, falls and rises.
+Clouds of silver white gossamer Rosebay, and Dandelion parachute seeds rise in the warm summer air, while under my mud clagged boots, plastered with chopped green grass, rise clouds of silken pollens, mistily drifting away to anywhere.
+Swish, swish, swish the blade rises and falls, falls and rises.

 Sir Stewart Stewart-Clark is a boy of sixty five years.
 Tall, energetic, his full head of silver hair is kept tidy with pomade.
-Craggy featured, blue eyed with an aristocratic nose and strong chin above cravat and open shirt.
+Craggy featured, blue-eyed with an aristocratic nose and strong chin above cravat and open shirt.
 He usually wears estate tweed plus fours, waistcoat and shooting jacket.
-His voice is warm yet authoritative and his smile kindly when he is sober, which wasn't often.
+His voice is warm yet authoritative and his smile kindly when he is sober, which isn't often.

-Voluptuous and flouncing, the blousey pink, purple, red and white rhododendron pompoms gush in profusion against the broad, dark-green, shiny background leaves.
-Old bushes, twelve feet tall and wide, line the mile long driveway that I walk most mornings, while the sea harr drifts and swirls through the trees.
+Voluptuous and flouncing, the blousey pink, purple, red and white rhododendron pompoms gush in profusion against the broad, dark-green, shiny leaves.
+Old bushes, twelve feet tall and wide, line the mile-long driveway that I walk most mornings, while the sea haar drifts and swirls through the trees.
 A soft white haze constrains the vision as silhouettes of rabbits appear and disappear, ghost-like, leaving only green smears in the silver dew soaked grass.

 The Fergie hums and roars, its grey bonnet and mudguards vibrate in time with the revolutions of the engine that is controlled by my right foot on the accelerator.
 The large black knobbly steering wheel twists and turns as I negotiate the twists and turns of the driveway.
 The grass tyres leave only passing marks on the grass as the mower, pulled behind, cuts the edging.
 My arm brushes the rhododendrons, while rabbits run in fear as I bounce and twist in the tractor seat as we charge along.

 The rabbits do not run from me as I approach.
 They sit motionless on the green lawn in the morning, sometimes just one or two, often a dozen or more.
 The foxes avoid them - they are unhealthy prey.
 Their eyes are matted closed with greenish yellow pus and flies and flees gather on their festering eyelids.
 They wait to die.
 I kill them humanely with a quick blow to the head with a club I carry with me or I hold them between head and legs to break their necks with a quick snap.
 I dispose of the bodies under the dark interior of the rhododendron bushes.
-Life will bloom amongst death.
+Life will bloom amidst death.
 By eight-thirty the lawns are ready for viewing or cutting.
-It took me many weeks to believe that I had become accustomed to this 'mercy killing'.
-It never felt right but the suffering of these gentle innocent animals was very hard to bear.
-Myxomatosis was a virus disease introduced to wage war against the rabbit population in Australia, Europe and the UK in the 1950's.
+It takes me many weeks to become accustomed to this 'mercy killing'.
+It never felt right but the suffering of these gentle innocent animals was excruciating to bear.
+Myxomatosis is a virus disease which was introduced to wage war against the rabbit population in Australia, Europe and the UK in the 1950's.

 Two shotgun blasts explode nearby.
 Sir Stewart is standing in the middle of the driveway, trying to reload the smoking shotgun he is holding.
 It is ten thirty in the morning.